git-vru/LibraryManagementSystem/README.md

 ## Troubleshooting

-- If the green button doesn't appear or you can't run the program, please make sure that you open the right folder.
+- If the green button doesn't appear, or you can't run the program, please make sure that you open the right folder.
 - If the problem persists, please check your JDK version and your Gradle version.

+## Grade
+The project was presented at the end of the semester, demonstrating our ability to manage a complex software project from inception to completion.
+We received a grade of 44/50 or 88% on this project

+## Team
+Our team was called Kaputt Corp.
+The team consisted of 5 members whose names are:
+1. Fathia Ismail
+2. Julien-Alexandre Bertin Klein
+3. Ömer Kural
+4. Samuel Kemmler
+5. Vrushabh Jain